leiwh/PyFRS/README.md

 `fs.py` computes synchrotron emission from the forward shock of a jet/outflow.
 It includes:

  - Synchrotron emission from relativistic jet or non-relativistic outflow;
- - Jet/outflow dynamics cover Coasting, deceleration and Newtonian phases;
+ - Jet/outflow dynamics cover Coasting, Deceleration and Newtonian phases;
  - Arbitrary medium density profile;
- - Arbitrary viewing angles (on and off-axis);
+ - Arbitrary viewing angles (on and off-beam);
  - Self-absorbtion, SSC and EIC;
  - Jet break effect;
  - Energy injection;